markh-de/KiVar/README.md

    * Choice `2.5V`
    * Choice `3.3V`

+One possible example _Configuration_ for these Aspects and Choices:

+`DEV_ADDR=0x52 BOOT_SRC=NAND VIO_LEVEL=1.8V`

 KiVar computes such sets of Aspect and Choice definitions internally by checking each component's field data.
-For this to work as expected, the user must provide the variation data in the components' fields.
+For this to work, the user must provide the variation data in the components' fields.
 This process is explained in the following sections.

 #### Rules Specification